ahsanahamed02/AL-HIQMA-LEARNING-CENTRE-RESULTS-RELEASE/README.md

 A modern, secure, and user-friendly web application designed for students of AL-HIQMA Learning Centre to check their examination results online.
 This portal fetches data dynamically from a Google Sheets backend via Google Apps Script, ensuring real-time and accurate information.

 ![Project Screenshot](https://i.imgur.com/example.png)
-*(Suggestion: Replace the above URL with a real screenshot of your application)*

 ---